carwynteifion/carwynteifion/README.md

 - 👋 Hi, I’m @carwynteifion
 - 👀 I’m interested in full-stack software development
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning html, css, javascript, python and sql
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me...
+- 📫 How to reach me - https://www.linkedin.com/carwyn-teifion

 <!---
 carwynteifion/carwynteifion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.